yasminehilout/Big-Eaters-soen341project2023/README.md

 ### Objectives
 The objective of this project is to develop a career services platform, which caters to students seeking internships.
-The development of the software will feature Agile programming techniques and various features integral to the platform.
+<br />The development of the software will feature Agile programming techniques and various features integral to the platform.

 ## 2. Team Members: